 - What are the challenges in your present job? (if you are already working)

 - What is the best part of your job? (if you are already working)

 - Have you prepared for UPSC (Civil Services), what are your career goals?

-- How should India deal with the problem of growing unemployment when still a large number of people are depending on agriculture sector?
+- How should India deal with the problem of growing unemployment when still a large number of people are depending on the agriculture sector?

 - What are the major challenges faced by banks in India?

 - What are the major challenges of financial inclusion in India?